Literary City Guide | Los Angeles, CA

 Chaumont Bakery.
 Parisian treats like pain au chocolat await at this patisserie in Beverly Hills.

 Urth Caffe.
 Organic coffee, tea, and food makes Urth a popular spot with locals.
 There are shops all over town, including West Hollywood, Beverly Hills, Pasadena, Santa Monica, and Downtown.

 Verve.
 This Santa Cruz-based roaster recently opened a bright and airy shop downtown near Alma and the Ace Hotel.
 Street parking can be a challenge (try the lot next door for $5), but traffic stress will melt away once you step onto the relaxing patio.
-New locations around town are opening soon.
+Also check out the Beverly Grove and West Hollywood locations.